mrazr/maphis_test_plugin2/README.md

 # maphis_test_plugin2
-This is a second test plugin for MAPHIS
+This is a second test plugin for MAPHIS.
+Change 1